Geography of Argentina

-The geography of Argentina describes the geographic features of Argentina, a country located in the Southern Cone of South America.
-Bordered by the Andes in the west and the South Atlantic Ocean to the east, its neighbouring countries are Chile to the west, Bolivia and Paraguay to the north, and Brazil and Uruguay to the northeast.
+The geography of Argentina is heavily diverse, consisting of the Andes Mountains, pampas, and various rivers and lakes.
+Bordered by the Andes in the west and the South Atlantic Ocean to the east, its neighboring countries are Chile to the west, Bolivia and Paraguay to the north, and Brazil and Uruguay to the northeast.

-In terms of area, Argentina is the second largest country of South America after Brazil, and the 8th largest country in the world.
+In terms of area, Argentina is the second largest country in South America after Brazil, and the eighth largest country in the world.
 Its total area is 2,780,400 km2.
 Argentina claims a section of Antarctica (Argentine Antarctica) that is subject to the Antarctic Treaty.
 Argentina also asserts claims to several British South Atlantic islands.